fontforge/designwithfontforge.com/en-US/When_Things_Go_Wrong_With_Fontforge_Itself.md

 Don’t feel shy about reporting such issues, because a crash that isn’t reported is a crash that is far less likely to be fixed.

 If you find FontForge crashing whilst in use, create an issue as above.
-If you have a particular font file (SFD, UFO, OTF, TTF, etc) that triggers the crash, you can either upload it to a new Github repository yourself (or Dropbox or whatever) and include a link, or post your email and ask a developer to email you to get a copy privately.
+If you have a particular font file (SFD, UFO, OTF, TTF, etc) that triggers the crash, you can either upload it to a new GitHub repository yourself (or Dropbox or another platform) and include a link, or post your email and ask a developer to email you to get a copy privately.

 With your description the FontForge software developers will try to reproduce the crash.
 If they can do this, then they will be able to work out where the code is going wrong, and create a fix.